 - Is it worth upgrading from the first ring?
 The aesthetics, improved battery life and extra app functionality would make me answer ‘yes’.

 - Can I see the detailed data?
 Every aspect of detailed data is not visible.
 Some data is visible to the hourly level.
-For most people I would say that the level of detail already provided is more than enough
+For most people, I would say that the level of detail already provided is more than enough.
+There is a lot to the app as it is already, without adding more.

 - Is it worth it as an activity tracker?
 If you just want to track steps, calories and the like then I’d say ‘NO’, especially if you are looking for detailed stats in those areas.
 However, the RING format IS seriously convenient.